ericfong/datavan/README.md

-## Classes for extend

-### KeyValueStore Class
-### Collection Class
-### FetchingCollection Class
-### SubmittingCollection Class

 ## Util functions

 ### getSetters(...names)
 generate getters and setters for names

-### composeClass(...mixins)
-- mixin is a function with a superclass as input and a subclass extending that superclass as output
-- if argument is plain object, it will be converted to mixin
-- if argument is array, it will be deep flatten
-- if argument is es6 class, the leftmost class will become the superclass, all the things that after leftmost class will be ignored

 ### search(docs, keywordStr, getSearchFields)
 | Name | Type | Default | Description |